tqvarnst/jdg-labs.old/projects/lab-guides/lab3-guide.md

 base for JDG Querying) supports annotation as meta data that describes the search mapping.

-This does require us to have access to the data model source code and that we are allowed to update it.
+This does requires that we can edit the data model.

 ## Objectives
-You task in Lab 3 is move the search mapping from the configuration object and instead provide this as annotations to the data model object.
+Your task in Lab 3 is to move the meta-data/configuration of how to index the Task object from the Config object to instead provide this as annotations to the data model object.

 These are the main tasks of lab 3